 Learn more about what happens in our classrooms from our newsletters and articles in local newspapers.

-Check out our GVWP Demo Lab courses.
+In March, look for our Demo Lab courses.
 School-aged children of participating teachers receive free registration at the workshop that accompanies each course.
 This allows parents to share some very exciting learning experiences with their children.

 If you have questions about our programs, please contact the GVWP office at CSU Stanislaus: